VA IRRRL: Streamline Refinance Requirements And Benefits

-What’s A VA Streamline Refinance (VA IRRRL)?
+What Is A VA Streamline Refinance (VA IRRRL)?

 While there are many benefits to a VA Streamline refinance, there are some factors you should know about before moving forward.

-Purpose Of A VA Streamline
+The Purpose Of A VA Streamline

 One thing you can’t do is take cash out with this loan option.
-To utilize your equity, look into a full VA refinance.
+To utilize your home equity, look into a full VA refinance.
 We’ll get into the differences later on.

 To get a VA loan, you need to be an eligible active-duty service member, reservist, veteran or surviving spouse – the spouse of someone who passed while in service or as a result of a service-connected disability.

 The VA has more detailed breakdowns defining service time requirements that we recommend checking out.
-However, in most cases, the service member needs 90 days active service during wartime, not necessarily continuous.
+However, in most cases, the service member needs 90 days of active service during wartime, not necessarily continuous.
 If the service isn’t during a war, you need 181 continuous days of active service.

 If you’re a reservist who’s been called to active duty, regular service requirements apply.
 If you’re currently serving in the reserves or have retired while never being called to active duty, you need 6 years of creditable service, not necessarily consecutive.

-Streamline Refinance Seasoning
+Streamline Refinance Waiting Period

 The VA has some special prerequisites regarding the length of time you have to wait before you can refinance into a new loan.
 You may hear this referred to as the seasoning period.